DFCM Postgraduate Program Awards

 Faculty, residents and staff affiliated with the DFCM Postgraduate Department are eligible for nomination for the awards listed on this page during two nomination periods throughout the residency year (Winter Awards & Spring Awards).
 The award nomination process is coordinated locally by Site Chiefs, Site Directors and the Enhanced Skills Director twice a year and submitted to the DFCM Postgraduate Award Committee for review by the deadlines listed below Please read the following details and contact Lela Sarjoo at email@example.com if you have any questions.

-Each Teaching Site (Chief and Site Director) will receive an email from the Postgraduate Department in the fall eliciting nominations in a fillable online survey.
-Site Directors will complete this survey and submit back to Postgraduate in order for the DFCM Postgraduate Award Committee to review all nominations and select which nominees will be put forward to Post MD Education.
+Each Teaching Site (Chief and Site Director) will receive an email from the Postgraduate Department in the fall eliciting nominations in a fillable spreadsheet database.
+Site Directors will complete the spreadsheet database and submit back to Postgraduate in order for the DFCM Postgraduate Award Committee to review all nominations and select which nominees will be put forward to Post MD Education.

-The Enhanced Skills Director will receive an email from the Postgraduate Department in the Fall eliciting nominations in a fillable online survey.
+The Enhanced Skills Director will receive an email from the Postgraduate Department in the Fall eliciting nominations in a fillable spreadsheet database.
 The Enhanced Skills Administrator will send out a notice to the Enhanced Skills Program Directors and related Division Heads eliciting nominations for these awards.
-The Enhanced Skills Awards Committee will review all nominations and select up to 4 nominations, two for Category 1 (resident and faculty) and two for category 2 (resident and faculty) to put forward to the DFCM Postgraduate Award Committee to review alongside those from each hospital teaching site.
+The Enhanced Skills Awards Committee will review all nominations and select up to 2 nominations, one for Category 1 (resident) and one for category 2 (resident) to put forward to the DFCM Postgraduate Award Committee to review alongside those from each hospital teaching site.

 Teaching Sites and Enhanced Skills Programs that have nominees selected by the DFCM Postgraduate Award Committee to receive a supported nomination by the DFCM Postgraduate Department for an external award, will be notified to create a full nomination package in time for the actual award deadline as listed on the Post MD Education website .